Title: | Create Data Frames that are Easier to Exchange and Reuse |

 means of a string conforming to an identification system.
 Examples include

-International Standard Book Number (ISBN),
+International Standard Book Number (ISBN), Digital Object Identifier (DOI),

+and Uniform Resource Name (URN).
 Select and identifier scheme from

-registered URI schemes maintained by IANA.
+URI schemes maintained by IANA.
+More details:

-More details: Guidelines for using resource identifiers in Dublin Core metadata and IEEE LOM.
+for using resource identifiers in Dublin Core metadata and IEEE LOM.

 Similar to Identifier